DominionEng/CV-19_Guardian_Masks/README.md

 The CV-19 Guardian Respiratory Adaptor is designed to fit the [DIVELUX snorkel mask](https://www.amazon.com/dp/B072KDWVSV/ref=cm_sw_em_r_mt_dp_U_PJ5FEbJPZE8VG).
 Many other commonly available snorkel masks utilize similar construction.
 DEI will continue to evaluate the compatibility of other masks with the CV-19 Guardian Respirator Adaptor and publish additional compatibility information as it becomes available.

-The mask, as standard, has a venting valve in the front, which makes breathing easier like an N95 mask with an exhaust valve.
-To isolate a wearer that may be infected, the venting valve can be easily defeated by taping over it from the inside.
-This increases air flow resistance but will protect others near the user as well as the user.

 ## Filter Insert

 Once the CV-19 Guardian Respirator Adaptor is inserted into the compatible snorkel mask, a filter insert cut from a commonly available material that effectively captures airborne particles is placed on the sealing surface of the adaptor and secured in place using a compatible lid.
 The attached PDF file provides instructions for properly making and using filter inserts, along with URL links for commonly available materials that provide effective protection against airborne particles.
 One example material with good breathability and >99% filtration efficiency of airborne particles of interest is two layers of [ADO Pro Pac fabric](https://www.homedepot.com/p/ADO-Products-10-2-ft-x-375-ft-Pro-Pac-Insulation-Fabric-ICPP122/302709283), which is commonly used to capture particulate from blown insulation.

 ![Filter Insert](Photos/(8).JPG)

+As configured, most standard snorkel masks such as the DIVELUX mask allow the wearer breathe filtered air in through the CV-19 Guardian Respirator and filter insert, and exhale unfiltered air through a vent valve in the front of the mask.
+This is equivalent to an N95 mask with an exhaust valve, which protects only the person wearing the mask, but not those in close proximity from any airborne particles expelled by the wearer.
+Most full face coverage respirator masks utilize this type of construction because it is easier to breathe and prevents mask fogging and filter deterioration due to moisture.
+However, if it is desirable for the mask to function in a similar manner to an N95 max without an exhaust valve, the vent valve in the snorkel mask can be effectively blocked by taping over it on the interior of the mask.
+This makes it more difficult for the wearer to breathe through the mask, but ensures both inhaled and exhaled air are filtered (protecting both the wearer from surrounding airborne particles, as well as those in close proximity from any airborne particles expelled by the wearer).

 ## Wide Mouth Lid